TotalMiner/PikNet/README.md

 Built in Visual Studio 2017 Enterprise.
 Targetting .NET Framework 4.6.1

+# TODO
+* End session if the host backs out of lobby screen (both mod and server code)

 # Security To Be Addressed
 * Handshakes
 * Invalid Packets